-The extracellular and intracellular protein concentration when measured in the presence of FeNPs, it was observed that the intracellular protein was greatly reduced in P. aeruginosa and B. subtilis compared to control (Fig. 7).
-In both the situations, extracellular protein concentration was increased in the presence of FeNPs.
-The study of both extracellular and intracellular protein concentration and FeNPs effect was reported 1st time in this work.
-Probably, the FeNPs bind to the cell wall of both Gram-positive and Gram-negative bacteria which, in

-Fig. 3: Energy-dispersive analysis of X-ray diffraction spectroscopy of FeNPs turn, increased uptake of ions lead to intracellular damage.
-The binding capacity of FeNPs to Gram-negative cell wall is more due to extra lipopolysaccharide layer and therefore more leakage of extracellular proteins.
-Although the exact mechanism of the action of FeNPs is not known, probably, smaller molecules of FeNPs penetrate better through cell wall and cell membrane of bacteria and inhibit translation process of bacterial cell [22].
+The extracellular and intracellular protein concentration when measured in the presence of FeNPs it was observed that the intracellular protein was greatly reduced in P. aeruginosa and B. subtilis compared to control (Fig. 7).
+In both, the situations extracellular protein concentration was increased in the presence of FeNPs.
+The study of both extracellular and intracellular protein concentration and FeNPs effect was reported the 1st time in this work.
+Probably, the FeNPs bonded to the cell wall of both Grampositive and Gram-negative bacteria which, in turn, increased uptake of ions leads to intracellular damage.
+The binding capacity of FeNPs to the Gram-negative cell wall is more due to extra lipopolysaccharide layer and therefore more leakage of extracellular proteins.
+Although the exact mechanism of action of FeNPs is not known, probably smaller molecules of FeNPs penetrate better through the cell wall and cell membrane of bacteria and inhibit translation process of bacterial cell [22].